cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/lecture8.md

 Then, if the fulfillment function (which takes in `value`) returns type `string`, then the entire expression would be type `Promise<String>`.

-If you've taken CS 3110 or done some function programming/category theory, this might make you think of Monads/Applicatives/Functors.
+If you've taken CS 3110 or done some functional programming outside of this class/category theory, this might make you think of Monads/Applicatives/Functors.
 The specified behavior for `Promise`s in JS/TS don't exactly follow the laws of what was just listed, but for learning purposes it may be helpful to roughly compare the `then` function to `fmap` or `bind`.

 If you're interested, take a look at this snippet and notice how the types
 behave: